 Early on, the lighting manufacturers did not include invisible UV or NIR light.
 Presumably, their focus was limited to the ‘visual effects’ of light and not the ‘biological effects’ that research is discovering today.
 Apparently, the manufacturer’s never thought to test how this unnatural version of light would affect living things.

-HEV light is a very powerful stimulus and this helps explain why the eye must have near-infrared light present anytime blue light is present to offset the mitochondrial damage it can cause.
-Today’s artificial light is created without any stimulus of UV or NIR as is present in the sun.
+High energy visible light (HEV) is a very powerful stimulus and this helps explain why the eye must have near-infrared light present anytime blue light is present to offset the mitochondrial damage it can cause.
+Today’s artificial light is created without any stimulus of UV or NIR as is present in the sun..

 The Good News